armatita/armatita.github.io/README.md

 * Designer of the poster [A Case Study Of A New Time-Depth Conversion Workflow Designed For Optimizing Recovery](http://www.earthdoc.org/publication/publicationdetails/?publication=93943) presented at ECMOR XVI - 16th European Conference on the Mathematics of Oil Recovery.
 (See: [Scientific Illustration](#Scientific-Illustration))
 * Co-writer of the paper [Proper Systemic Knowledge of Reservoir Volume Uncertainties in Depth Conversion](http://www.cspg.org/cspg/documents/Conference%20Website/Gussow/Archives/2018/Extended/Poster/D.Garner.pdf) submited for Closing the Gap III - Advances in Applied Geomodeling for Hydrocarbon Reservoirs. (see: [Peer-Reviewed Articles, Conference Papers and Posters](#Peer-Reviewed-Articles-Conference-Papers-and-Posters))
 * Designer of the poster [Proper Systemic Knowledge of Reservoir Volume Uncertainties in Depth Conversion](http://www.cspg.org/cspg/documents/Conference%20Website/Gussow/Archives/2018/Extended/Poster/D.Garner.pdf) presented at Closing the Gap III - Advances in Applied Geomodeling for Hydrocarbon Reservoirs.
 (See: [Scientific Illustration](#Scientific-Illustration))
-* Developer of new widgets in [Qt](https://www.qt.io/) for depth conversion workflow software.
+* Prototyping/Developer of new widgets in [Qt](https://www.qt.io/) for depth conversion workflow software (See: [Widgets](#Widgets)).
 * Design of several icons in Geovariances software.
 (See: [Graphic Design](#Graphic-Design))
 * Design of marketing material.
 (See: [Marketing](#Marketing))
 * Technical reporting and documentation.
 * Client presentation.
 * Conference presentation (Poster Session).
+* Co-writer of the paper [Integration of Fault Location Uncertainty in Time to Depth Conversion](https://eage.eventsair.com/81st-eage-annual-conference-and-exhibtion/) to be published in June 2019 in the [EAGE Conference 2019 - London](https://eage.eventsair.com/81st-eage-annual-conference-and-exhibtion/).
+* Co-writer of the paper [Emergence of edge scenarios in uncertainty studies for reservoir trap analysis](https://seg.org/Annual-Meeting-2019) to be published in September 2019 in the [SEG Annual Meeting - London](https://seg.org/Annual-Meeting-2019).
 * Writer of technical opinion article "Walking the Rim of Depth Conversion Technology" in EAGE Daily News ([EAGE Conference 2019 - London](https://eage.eventsair.com/81st-eage-annual-conference-and-exhibtion/)).
-* Writer of technical opinion article "Uncertainty in Depth Conversion: Why should I care?" in EAGE Daily News ([EAGE Conference 2019 - London](https://eage.eventsair.com/81st-eage-annual-conference-and-exhibtion/))
+* Writer of technical opinion article "Uncertainty in Depth Conversion: Why should I care?" in EAGE Daily News ([EAGE Conference 2019 - London](https://eage.eventsair.com/81st-eage-annual-conference-and-exhibtion/)).
+* Production of the [promo video for Isatis.neo](https://www.youtube.com/watch?v=ge-dMqsSFmo) software.
+(See: [Video Production](#Video-Production))

 <sup>[Back to top](#Index)</sup>